 Members of commissions, like others who are charged with conducting the public's business, must do so in the "public interest."
 Unlike a special interest, where a limited number of people would stand to benefit or profit, the public interest represents the maximum number of benefits flowing to society at large and not to selected individuals or groups.
-In the case of the Planning Commission, commissioners need to determine what constitutes the public interest as decisions are made on variances, conditional use permits, rezones and other matters.
+In the case of the Planning Commission, commissioners need to determine what constitutes the public interest as decisions are made on items such as design review, conditional use permits, tentative maps and sign programs, and recommendations are made on rezonings, general plan amendments, and other matters.